dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%">
 </iframe>

-This asynchronous example has three changes from the preceding synchronous example:
+In the preceding asynchronous example, the console  prints the result "Your order is: Large Latte" after a four second delay.
+This asynchronous example has three changes from the synchronous example:

 1. Update the return types for `createOrderMessage` and `getUserOrder` from `String` to `Future<String>`.